Ogasawara Islands (UNESCO) Take a trip to the Galapagos Islands of Asia

 - Seeing sperm whales and humpbacks on a guided whale watching tour

 - Swimming with dolphins at Futami Port in Chichijima

 - Taking a guided eco-tour of the surrounding forest, where you'll encounter rare plant and animal species

-Due to the remote evolutionary processes that have unfolded over millennia, the Ogasawara Islands are known as the Galapagos of Asia.
+Due to the remote evolutionary processes that have unfolded over millennia, the Ogasawara Islands have unique ecosystems and are habitats for a large number of globally important endangered species.
 Consider taking a trek through the forests with a guide, who will show you the many rare plant and animal species that have developed independently from other regions.

 Being inscribed on the World Heritage list means being recognized as a property of great importance on earth.
 At the time of selection, the World Heritage Committee praised the diversity of the islands' rare fauna and flora.

 Watch whales and swim with dolphins